JanNeuendorf/SVC16/specification.typ

 On synchronization, the new input is written to a specified memory address.
 This means that the input is inaccessible before the system is first synchronized.
 (See @instructions, @synchronization)

-The *position code* is the index of the pixel, the mouse is currently on.
+The *position code* is the index of the pixel the mouse is currently on.
 It follows the same convention as the screen index explained in @screen.

 #let custom_button(lbl) = block(